Stanford Cardinal Logo

-At the Stanford Cardinal, the logo reflects the traditions of sports teams, as their unofficial mascot is the same tree that is depicted in front of the block letter “S.” The emblem is slightly broken symmetry, but thanks to the combination of sharp and smooth lines, it looks harmonious.
+The Stanford Cardinal logo reflects the traditions of the sports teams, as their unofficial mascot is the same tree depicted in front of the block letter “S.” The emblem has slightly broken symmetry.
+Still, thanks to the combination of sharp and smooth lines, it looks harmonious.
 The symbol is made in the official colors of Stanford University: bright red and white.

 Stanford Cardinal: Brand overview